raspberrypilearning/cd-intermediate-unity-sushi/en/step_5.md

 To understand what's happening here, you need to know what **'instantiate'** means.

 Instantiating something is like building something from plans or instructions.
 If you're baking a cake, the cake is the **instance** and the recipe is the `Instantiate()` function.
-In the game world, your cake is instead a **GameObject**!
+In the game world, what's being instantiated with this code is not a cake but instead a **GameObject** called `asteroidClone`, using the `asteroid` 'recipe'.

 --- /collapse ---